F-Leveque/Classification_MNIST_API_Flask_and_Dockerisation/README.md

 All the architecture is encapsulated in a [docker](https://www.docker.com/) container.
 It allows to any user to install the application, upload an image from the test_dataset MNIST and obtain the prediction of the number written on (prediction returned in a json file).

-A simple web inteface has been developped (Flask framework) allowing the user to select the files used for the prediction.
+A simple web inteface has been developped (Flask framework) allowing the user to select the files used for prediction.

 ##  Workflow